-&lt;sup>39 D.09-08-029, Ordering Paragraph 1.
+&lt;sup>40 D.09-08-029, Ordering Paragraph 1.
 Today's decision adds Imperial County to the list of counties that comprise Southern California.

-&lt;sup>40 For the purpose of today's decision, we define Northern California as all counties in California except Imperial, Santa Barbara, Ventura, Los Angeles, Orange, San Diego, Riverside, and San Bernardino Counties.
+&lt;sup>41 For the purpose of today's decision, we define Northern California as all counties in California except Imperial, Santa Barbara, Ventura, Los Angeles, Orange, San Diego, Riverside, and San Bernardino Counties.

-&lt;sup>41 Multi-Jurisdictional Electric Utilities' Opening Brief at 9 - 10.
+&lt;sup>42 Multi-Jurisdictional Electric Utilities' Opening Brief at 9 - 10.

-- Identify their overhead power-line facilities that are located in high fire-threat areas on the interim fire-threat maps adopted later in today's decision. - Make a good-faith effort to obtain historical records of Red Flag Warnings issued by the National Weather Service that applied to areas occupied by facilities identified in the first bullet. - Make a good-faith effort to obtain historical wind records of Remote Automatic Weather Stations located within 25 miles of the facilities identified in the first bullet. - Use the information from the second and third bullets to estimate how often, if ever, sustained winds3-second wind gusts occur during a Red Flag Warning that exceed the maximum working stresses specified in GO 95, Section IV, for facilities identified in the first bullet.
+applied to areas occupied by facilities identified in the first bullet.

+- Make a good-faith effort to obtain historical wind records of Remote Automatic Weather Stations located within 25 miles of the facilities identified in the first bullet. - Use the information from the second and third bullets to estimate how often, if ever, 3-second wind gusts occur during a Red Flag Warning that exceed the maximum working stresses specified in GO 95, Section IV, for facilities identified in the first bullet.

-UtilitiesElectric IOUs may pool their resources and hire consultants to carry out the above tasks.
-UtilitiesElectric IOUs may also seek to recover the reasonable costs they incur to carry out the above tasks in accordance with the procedures specified later in today's decision.
+Electric IOUs may pool their resources and hire consultants to carry out the above tasks.
+Electric IOUs may also seek to recover the reasonable costs they incur to carry out the above tasks in accordance with the procedures specified later in today's decision.

-An electric utilityIOU that serves Northern California shall develop a fire-prevention plan if the utility determines, after completing the previously identified tasks, that it has overhead power-line facilities in a high fire-threat area where it is reasonably foreseeable that there will be sustained winds with a return interval of 100 years or less that exceed the probability of 3-second wind gusts exceeding the maximum working stresses for such facilities during a Red Flag Warning is 3% or more during a 50-year period.
-Electric utilitiesIOUs in Northern California shall complete the above tasks and prepare a fire-prevention plan, if necessary, no later than December 31, 2012.
-Electric utilitiesIOUs in Northern California shall also file a Tier 1 compliance advice letter by December 31, 2012, that either (i) contains a copy of their fire-prevention plan, or (ii) provides notice that a fire-prevention plan is not required by today's decision.
+An electric IOU that serves Northern California shall develop a fire-prevention plan if the utility determines, after completing the previously identified tasks, that it has overhead power-line facilities in a high fire-threat area where it is reasonably foreseeable that the probability of 3-second wind gusts exceeding the maximum working stresses for such facilities during a Red Flag Warning is 3% or more during a 50-year period.
+Electric IOUs in Northern California shall complete the above tasks and prepare a fire-prevention plan, if necessary, no later than December 31, 2012.
+Electric IOUs in Northern California shall also file a Tier 1 compliance advice letter by December 31, 2012, that either (i) contains a copy of their fire-prevention plan, or (ii) provides notice that a fire-prevention plan is not required by today's decision.

-Consistent with MGRA's proposal, the fire-prevention plans shall address situations where all three of the following conditions occur simultaneously: (1) sustained3-second wind speedsgusts exceed the structural or mechanical design standards for the affected overhead power-line facilities, (2) the sustained windsthese wind gusts occur during a period of high fire danger, and (3) the affected facilities are located in a high fire-threat area.
-We define sustained wind speed as the average observed wind speed over a two-minute period.
+Consistent with MGRA's proposal, the fire-prevention plans shall address situations where all three of the following conditions occur simultaneously: (1) 3-second wind gusts exceed the structural or mechanical design standards for the affected overhead power-line facilities, (2) these wind gusts occur during a period of high fire danger, and (3) the affected facilities are located in a high fire-threat area.
 We define "structural or mechanical design standards" as the maximum working stresses set forth in GO 95, Section IV.
 We define "period of high fire danger" as the period covered by a Red Flag Warning issued by the United States National Weather Service.
 We define high fire-threat areas as areas designated as such on the fire-threat maps adopted later in today's decision.